Example: Web-Based Bond Pricing Tool Using JavaScript

 In the Application Type list, select Deployable Archive.

-In the Exported Functions field, add pricecalc.m
+In the Exported Functions field, add pricecalc.m.

-Under Archive information, change pricecalc
+Under Archive information, change pricecalc to BondTools.

 Click Package.

-The generated deployable archive, BondTools.ctf
+The generated deployable archive, BondTools.ctf is located in the for_redistribution folder of the project.

 Step 3: Place the Deployable Archive on a Server